cloud-one/yii2-app-restapi/README.md

 ```

 **NOTES:** If you want some action to be open, that is, do not authenticate to the API, just add inside the `$excepts` array.

+For more details on REST authentication with Yii, see the [Official Framework Documentation](https://www.yiiframework.com/doc/guide/2.0/en/rest-authentication).